 💡 Unlock Holistic Understanding for English Learners

-Multimodal literacy is about understanding and creating meaning through various modes, not just words.
-This approach deeply connects ESL learners with English in real-world contexts.
+Multimodal literacy facilitates meaning through various modes.
+This approach connects ESL learners with English in real-world contexts.

 Common Mistakes in ESL Learning: Overlooking Diverse Communication Modes